 State Priorities and Goals for Community Service in New Mexico

-The Serve New Mexico Commission and its partners have identified the following state priorities and goals as unique to the state and complementary to the national priorities identified by the Corporation for National Service.
+The Serve New Mexico Commission and its partners have identified the following state priorities and goals as unique to the state and complementary to the national priorities identified by AmeriCorps.
 These priorities and goals support the mission and purpose of the Commission and are in line with New Mexico’s core values on community service.
 All National Service programs in the state should address one of the identified priorities and serve to further the statewide goals.

-In order to carry out Congress' intent and to maximize the impact of investment in national service, CNCS is targeting AmeriCorps funds to the following six focus areas:
+In order to carry out Congress' intent and to maximize the impact of investment in national service, AmeriCorps targets funds to the following six focus areas:

 Disaster Services - Grant activities will provide support to increase the preparedness of individuals for disasters, improve individuals’ readiness to respond to disasters, help individuals recover from disasters, and/or help individuals mitigate disasters.
 Grantees also have the ability to respond to national disasters under the Corporation cooperative agreements and FEMA mission assignments.